sheepla/srss/README.md

 The feeds URL is saved in a plain text file and you can edit it using the `edit` command.
 You can specify the command name of the editor in the argument of the `-e`, `--editor` option.
+If the environment variable `$EDITOR` is set, will use it.

 ```bash
 srss add https://zenn.dev/topics/go/feed